Water Pressure

 Not all indicators of high water pressure are obvious, as they may first present as minor, unrelated plumbing concerns.
 Some of the most obvious signs that your water pressure is too high are noise from appliances and pipes, a shortage of hot water, and a high monthly water bill.

-Signs your water pressure is too high
+Ways to know if your water pressure is too strong.

-1. Your water bill increases unexpectedly
+1. Your water bill goes up without warning

 If you were surprised by your most recent water bill, it’s probably because you’re using more water than you think you are.
 The standard range for water pressure is 40–60 pounds per square inch.
 Some homes, however, have water pressures of 80-100 PSI, which means a greater volume of water is being forced through your pipes.